ryukau/VSTPlugins/docs/manual/EsPhaser/EsPhaser_en.md

 - Windows 64bit
 - Linux 64bit
-- macOS 64bit

-macOS build isn't tested because I don't have Mac.
-If you found a bug, please file a issue to [GitHub repository](https://github.com/ryukau/VSTPlugins) or send email to `ryukau@gmail.com`.
+On 2022-05-15, macOS is not supported.
+Current code fails to build as macOS universal binary.
+I'm planning to support macOS in future.
+However due to my financial situation, I can't purchase M1 mac for now.

 Linux build is built on Ubuntu 20.04.
 If you are using distribution other than Ubuntu 20.04, plugin will not likely run.
 In this case, please take a look at [build instruction](https://github.com/ryukau/VSTPlugins/blob/master/build_instruction.md).

+## Contact
+Feel free to contact me on [GitHub repository](https://github.com/ryukau/VSTPlugins/commits/master) or `ryukau@gmail.com.`

 ## Installation
 ### Plugin